-You may be surprised to learn that dogs, like humans, can suffer from sleep disorders, including sleep apnea.
-While snoring is sometimes just innocuous nightime noise, it can also be a warning sign for an underlying problem.
-Sleep apnea can be pretty serious for your pooch.
+You may be surprised to learn that dogs, like humans, can suffer from sleep apnea and other sleep disorders.
+While snoring is sometimes just innocuous nighttime noise, it can also be a warning sign for an underlying problem.
+Obstructive sleep apnea can be pretty serious for your pooch.
 The most severe cases can result in death, but even a mild instance can disrupt your dog's sleep.

 - Loud and frequent snoring